18F/handbook/_pages/office-of-operations/fas-speaker-guide.md

 - Will you be speaking in your personal capacity?
 - Is this event scheduled for less than 15 days from now?

-⭐ If you answer yes to any of the questions above, stop here and contact your direct supervisor or TTS Outreach.
+**If you answer yes to any of the questions above, stop here and contact your direct supervisor or TTS Outreach.**

 </details>